 Revenue allocable to the Company's product is limited to the amount that is not contingent upon the delivery of additional items or meeting specified performance conditions.
-The Company adheres to consistent pricing in the stand-alone sale of products and services and the contractual pricing of products and commissioning of services in bundled arrangements.
+The Company adheres to consistent pricing in the stand-alone sale of products and services.